Parcels-code/Parcels/docs/user_guide/examples/explanation_kernelloop.md

 ## Basic implementation

-Below is a structured overview of the Kernel loop is implemented.
-Note that this is for `lon` only, but the same process is applied for `lat` and `z`.
+Below is a structured overview of how the Kernel loop is implemented.
+Note that this is for `time` and `lon` only, but the process for `lon` is also applied to `lat` and `z`.

 1. Initialise an extra Variable `particles.dlon=0`